henrybarreto/SurvivalSharp/README.md

 ### Features

 - Increasing the damage from all sources
+- Increasing the damage taken by items
 - Decreasing the damage that mobs taken
 - Decreasing the amount of XP gained
 - Giving some mobs negative effects
-- Deleting dropped items when the player's die
+- Deleting dropped items when player's die

 [Buy me a coffee](https://www.buymeacoffee.com/henrybarreto)